 The dressing is a simple combination of mayonnaise, sour cream, and a tablespoon of sugar to taste.

-This seven-layer salad is bursting with vibrant tastes and rich, dramatic colors.
+This seven layer salad recipe is bursting with vibrant tastes and rich, dramatic colors.
 This traditional 7-layer salad has lasted through the years with each crunchy taste.
-This simple Seven Layer Salad dish is a bright, crunchy, and delicious throwback for any gathering.
+Latered salad is a bright, crunchy, and delicious throwback for any gathering.
 You can make it exactly as you remember it or you can change the layers in a thousand delightful ways.
 This simple side dish recipe is higher in protein than a regular seven-layer salad since it has a tone of cheese, bacon, & eggs.
 The flavor of the creamy dressing is fantastic.
 This layered salad is ideal for barbecues and picnics.

 The best part is that you can use any veggies which you easily access in your kitchen and make it.
 It turns out to be among the best meals you have ever eaten.
 This creamy dressing contains the flavor that pulls you in.
 It goes incredibly well with the iceberg lettuce’s crisp texture and the green peas on top.
 You’ll grab your neighbors, friends, children, and colleagues.